-- All distances are measured from the edge of the through lane, extending outward perpendicular to the traveled way. - Roadside is the distance measured from the edge of the through lane to the beginning of the backslope, as in Conditions 2, 3, and 4, and from the edge of the through lane to the toe of the slope, as in Condition 6. - Slope ratios are expressed, in feet, as 3H:1V, 4H:1V, 5H:1V.
+- All distances are measured from the edge of the through lane, extending outward perpendicular to the traveled way. - Roadside is the distance measured from the edge of the through lane to the beginning of the backslope, as in Conditions 2, 3, and 4, and from the edge of the through lane to the toe of the slope, as in Condition 6. - The Shoulder in the diagrams provided is understood to be the "Useable Shoulder" - Slope ratios are expressed, in feet, as 3H:1V, 4H:1V, 5H:1V.
 The first number represents the horizontal distance and the second represents the vertical distance (see Figure 900-1).